bitpay/bitcore-lib/README.md

 ## Principles

 Dash is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Dash network allows for highly resilient dash infrastructure, and the developer community needs reliable, open-source tools to implement dash apps and services.
+The decentralized nature of the Dash network allows for highly resilient Dash infrastructure, and the developer community needs reliable, open-source tools to implement Dash apps and services.

 ## Get Started
 ### NodeJS